0xSero/partisia-docs/docs/operator-11-registration.md

 1) You need the [MPC Wallet extension](https://chrome.google.com/webstore/detail/partisia-wallet/gjkdbeaiifkpoencioahhcilildpjhgh) for your browser.
 2) You need to be able to cover gas costs of transaction, click [here](byoc.md) for help to get gas in your account.
-3) For this your KYB must be finalized.
+3) For this your KYB must be verified (you will have received a verification e-mail).
 You need to get your Synapse Session ID.
    - Log in to https://partisiablockchain.synaps.me/ (using Chrome)
    - Ctrl+Shift+i (To inspect page)
    - Click Networks (refresh page)